BLOG CATEGORIES

 Rubbing Elbows with the 6.0L!
 Mishimoto Powerstroke Intake Elbow R&D, Part 1: Factory Component Evaluation and Initial Prototyping

 Interested in purchasing our 6.0L intake elbow?
-Check out more details on our product page linked below!

 If you are familiar with our brand, you know we have a vast product line of heat exchangers and associated products available for the Ford 6.0L Powerstroke.
 We’ve had great feedback from our customers about our existing products as well as the new products they would like to see come out of our garage.
 Now that we have our own 6.0L shop truck (shown below), we have easy access to a vehicle for product development and test fitting.